sonroyaalmerol/m3u-stream-merger-proxy/README.md

-# M3U Stream Merger Proxy
+# 📡 M3U Stream Merger Proxy

-This service provides a simple HTTP proxy server for merging and streaming MP4 content from multiple M3U playlists.
-It acts as a proxy, consolidating streams from different M3U sources, effectively serving as a load balancer.
-The service is dockerized for easy deployment, and it periodically updates its M3U playlists to ensure the latest streams are available.
+Streamline your IPTV experience by consolidating multiple M3U playlists into a single source with the M3U Stream Merger Proxy.
+This service acts as a modern HTTP proxy server, effortlessly merging and streaming MP4 content from various M3U sources.
+Dockerized for seamless deployment, it ensures the latest streams are always available.

-## Use Case: Consolidating Multiple IPTV Connections
+## Simplify Your IPTV Setup

-If your IPTV provider issues multiple M3U links for each connection, but you prefer to consolidate them into a single URL for convenience, the M3U Stream Merger Proxy can help.
+If you're tired of managing multiple IPTV connections with separate M3U links, this proxy is the solution you need.
 Follow the steps below to simplify your IPTV setup:

 ## How It Works

 1. **Initialization and M3U Playlist Consolidation:**
-   - On startup, the service loads M3U playlists from the specified URLs (M3U_URL_1, M3U_URL_2, M3U_URL_3, etc.).
-This usually takes a while, depending on the size of the original M3U files as it goes through each entry.
-The parsing process will be done in the background.
-As soon as a stream gets parsed, it will automatically show up in `/playlist.m3u`.
+   - On startup, the service loads M3U playlists from specified URLs, consolidating streams into `/playlist.m3u`.
-   - It consolidates the playlists by merging different streams based on their stream name.
+   - The consolidation process merges streams based on their names and saves them in a database.
-   - The consolidated data will be saved in a database within the data folder.
-   - For each unique stream name, the service aggregates the corresponding stream URLs into a consolidated M3U playlist.
+   - Each unique stream name aggregates corresponding URLs into the consolidated playlist.

 2. **HTTP Endpoints:**
    - **Playlist Endpoint (`/playlist.m3u`):**
-     - Accessing this endpoint returns the merged M3U playlist containing streams consolidated from different sources.
+     - Access the merged M3U playlist containing streams from different sources.

    - **Stream Endpoint (`/stream/{streamID}.mp4`):**
-     - When a client requests an MP4 stream for a specific stream ID, the service fetches the corresponding stream URL from the consolidated M3U playlist.
+     - Request MP4 streams for specific stream IDs.

 3. **Load Balancing:**
-   - The service employs a simple load-balancing strategy by cycling through the available stream URLs for a particular stream ID.
+   - The service employs load balancing by cycling through available stream URLs.
-   - It attempts to fetch the MP4 stream from each URL until a successful connection is established or all URLs are exhausted.
+   - Users can set max concurrency per stream URLs for optimized performance.

 4. **Periodic Updates:**
-   - To ensure up-to-date stream information, the service periodically refreshes the M3U playlists at a specified interval (default is 24 hours).
+   - Refreshes M3U playlists at specified intervals to ensure up-to-date stream information.
-   - This ensures that new streams or changes in the source M3U playlists are reflected in the consolidated playlist.
-   - Updates are done in the background and will ensure 100% uptime.
+   - Updates run in the background with no downtime.

 5. **Error Handling:**
-   - If all stream URLs fail to provide a valid MP4 stream, the service logs the error and responds with an appropriate error message to the client.
+   - Logs errors if all stream URLs fail to provide valid MP4 streams.
-   - It handles client disconnections during the streaming process and avoids unnecessary resource usage.
+   - Handles client disconnections during streaming to conserve resources.

 6. **Proxy Functionality:**
-   - The M3U Stream Merger Proxy acts as a proxy server, abstracting the complexity of managing multiple M3U sources from clients.
-   - Clients can interact with a single endpoint (`/stream/{streamID}.mp4`) while benefiting from the aggregated streams behind the scenes.
+   - Abstracts complexity for clients, allowing interaction with a single endpoint.
+   - Aggregates streams behind the scenes for a seamless user experience.

 7. **Customization:**
-   - Users can customize the service by modifying the M3U URLs, update interval, and other configuration options in the `.env` file.
+   - Modify M3U URLs, update intervals, and other configurations in the `.env` file.

 ### Prerequisites